A Classic Safari reserved exclusively for your private group

 The lowdown: A mama elephant will typically give birth to a single calf – though it’s possible for her to be blessed with twins – after a gestation period of 22 months.
 Like the Cape buffalo, elephant daughters will stay by mom’s side for most of their lives, while the boys will strike out to eventually form new herds.
 While the men are off rambling the savannahs, the family will almost always be led by an older mama, appropriately known as the matriarch.
 “The reason why the oldest female is in charge is simple – she has the most knowledge and a lifetime of experience,” SANBI notes, “and thus is in the best position to make decisions for the herd especially in times of drought.”

 More fun facts: “Because male [and female elephants] dwell in separate social worlds,” notes PBS.org, “different methods of communication exist for both.
 Researchers have found that females have the most extensive vocal repertoire.
 Seventy percent of all known calls are made by adult females, juveniles and calves, leaving only thirty percent for adult males.”
 Also: Elephants, both the ladies and men, are amazingly fast for their size as well as quite smart: When faced with something or someone that does not intend them harm, they are gentle and peaceful.

 Favourite safaris for spotting elephants: Elephants are everywhere!
-The African Splendour safari is excellent for spotting elephants in many different habitats.
+The African Splendour luxury safari is excellent for spotting elephants in many different habitats.